 The Resort features 193 private villas dotted amidst 22 hectares of absolute beachfront paradise.
 Each villa is very private and is set amongst bushland and trees, so you feel like you are in your own little house.
 Wooden floors and modern furnishings inside are linked to the outside with bi-fold glass doors that open up to bring the vastness of the Aussie outdoors into the hotel.

-The centrepiece of this beachfront resort is the expansive main pavilion, which brings together all the elements of Byron.
-Open and inviting; it houses the reception, restaurant and bar, cascading through to the lagoon pool, fire pit, spa and conference facilities beyond.
-Grassy dunes lead down to the beach where there are comfy loungers and platforms for yoga.
+The centerpiece of this beachfront resort is the expansive main pavilion, which brings together all the elements of Byron.
+Open and inviting; it houses the reception, restaurant, and bar, cascading through to the lagoon pool, fire pit, spa, and conference facilities beyond.
+Grassy dunes lead down to the beach, where there are comfy loungers and platforms for yoga.

-Facilities include a day spa, nature trails, fire pit, private beach and a huge infinity lagoon pool.
+Facilities include a day spa, nature trails, a fire pit, a private beach, and a huge infinity lagoon pool.
 “The Beach Lounge” is an area where you can laze on loungers next to Byron Bay’s spectacular Belongil Beach.
 Sunrise across the bay will take your breath away.

-Graze restaurant is open for breakfast, lunch and dinner.
-Breakfast is a highlight here with a large range of unusual and tasty offerings.
+Graze restaurant is open for breakfast, lunch, and dinner.
+Breakfast is a highlight here, with a large range of unusual and tasty offerings.
 In the evening, the restaurant opens up to the intimate pool and firepit.
-Enjoy seasonal; regional cuisine such as Moreton Bay bugs with burnt pineapple, roasted chilli and lime, betel leaves; Slow-cooked Milly Hill lamb shank terrine with almond hummus and Pacific raw tuna, crispy duck skin, shitake dust and pickled cucumber.
+Enjoy seasonal regional cuisine such as Moreton Bay bugs with burnt pineapple, roasted chili, and lime, betel leaves; Slow-cooked Milly Hill lamb shank terrine with almond hummus and Pacific raw tuna, crispy duck skin, shitake dust, and pickled cucumber.

 Come to Elements at any time of year.
-In the summer you can enjoy the direct beach access and laze around the pool in the heat.
-In the winter, take a dip in the heated pool and enjoy am evening cocktail while you warm your soul by the firepit, then return to your room, where you can snuggle by your own private fireplace.
+In the summer, you can enjoy the direct beach access and laze around the pool in the heat.
+In the winter, take a dip in the heated pool and enjoy an evening cocktail while you warm your soul by the firepit, then return to your room, where you can snuggle by your own private fireplace.